-There’s a lot going on in New Jersey, and there has been since the earliest days of European colonization in America.
-The Revolutionary War was largely fought and won in this state, and great minds like Thomas Edison invented many masterpieces like the electric light bulb in New Jersey laboratories.
+There’s a lot going on in New Jersey, which has been the case since the early days of European colonization.
+The Revolutionary War was largely fought and won here, and great minds like Thomas Edison invented many masterpieces like the electric light bulb in New Jersey laboratories.
 The modern era has seen tourism rise in Atlantic City and the massive Six Flags amusement park.
-Throw in some pretty beaches along the Jersey Shore and you’ve got the makings of a well-rounded travel destination filled with history and rich ethnic diversity.
+Throw in some pretty beaches along the Jersey Shore and you’ve got the makings of a well-rounded travel destination filled with history and diversity.

 Throughout the colonial era, New Jersey was agrarian and rural, attracting a diverse population of religions and ethnicities.
 English Quakers and Anglicans were two of the largest landowners, with much of the Delaware Valley settled by Quakers.
-Many historic towns like Lambertville date from this era and have retained much of their original colonial character.
+Many historic towns like Lambertville date back to this era and have retained much of their original character.

-No Civil War action took place in New Jersey, so the state turned its attentions to the industrial sector.
-Thomas Edison had his first laboratory at Menlo Park and then at West Orange in 1901 where he obtained 1,093 patents.
+No Civil War action took place in New Jersey, so the state turned its attention to the industrial sector.
+Thomas Edison had his first laboratory in Menlo Park and then at West Orange in 1901 where he obtained 1,093 patents.
 Menlo Park’s Christie Street was the first street in the world to get electric lighting.
-Edison’s laboratories are now a national park and popular tourist attraction.
+Edison’s laboratories are also a national park and popular tourist attraction.

-If you’ve watched MTV’s Jersey Shore program, you’re getting a horribly skewed perception of New Jersey.
-This ethnic Italian heritage is certainly one major facet of this multicultural state, but by no means the only one.
+If you’ve watched MTV’s Jersey Shore, you probably have a horribly skewed perception of New Jersey.
+The loud, boisterious ethnic Italian heritage is certainly one major facet of this multicultural state, but by no means is the defining characteristic.
 There are also large pockets of Quakers, Irish, Germans, and African Americans.
-Due to this rich diversity, each corner of New Jersey seems to have its own character and atmosphere.
+Due to this rich diversity, each corner of New Jersey seems to have its own charm.

 Spend a weekend on Cape May and you’ll find yourself immersed in the genteel blue-blood world of wealthy holidaymakers.
 Wander the streets of Newark and you’ll find a rugged urban scene.
-Princeton is one of the great centers of American academia, while Atlantic City is a free-for-all party zone of gambling and indulgence.
-Few states in America offer the chance to blend relaxing beach time, colonial towns, outdoor recreation, and the wild fun of Atlantic City into one visit.
-The pace of life is frenetic in most of New Jersey, so buckle up and enjoy the ride.
+Princeton is one of the great centers of American academia, while Atlantic City is a free-for-all party for gambling and indulgence.
+Few states in America offer the chance to blend relaxing beach time, colonial towns, outdoor recreation, and the inhibition of Atlantic City into one destination.
+The pace of life is frantic in most of New Jersey, so buckle up and enjoy the ride.